CASp Inspections – Hire a CASp

 In California, SB 1608 has established the Certified Access Specialist Program (CASp).
 The benefits of CASp apply to properties that have been inspected by an individual who is CASp-certified before a construction-related accessibility claim occurs.
 A licensed access specialist is the definitive authority for conducting an inspection to verify the conditions.

 An ADA inspector who conducts a CASp Inspection, provides many benefits, especially when dealing with an ADA lawsuit.
-Among other things, the bill requires the court to grant a 90 stay of the proceedings with respect to the claim and schedule an early-evaluation conference between the plaintiff and the defendant.
+Among other things, the law requires the court to grant a 90 stay of the proceedings and schedule an early-evaluation conference between the plaintiff and the defendant.
 This is why ADA defense attorneys, recommend getting an inspection from a certified access specialist CASp.

-The bill provides that damages may be recovered in a construction-related accessibility claim against a place of public accommodation only if a violation of construction-related accessibility standards denied the plaintiff full and equal access to the place of public accommodation on a particular occasion
+The bill also provides that damages may be recovered in a construction-related accessibility claim against a place of public accommodation only if a violation of construction-related accessibility standards denied the plaintiff full and equal access.
+A CASp inspection from a Certified Accessibility Specialist can verify that.

-The reform legislation, SB 1608 (Corbett; D-San Leandro, Chapter 549, Statutes of 2008), is designed to promote and increase compliance with laws providing equal public access in places of business to individuals with disabilities while reducing unwarranted litigation that does not advance that goal.
+The reform legislation, SB 1608, is designed to promote compliance with laws providing equal public access in places of business to individuals with disabilities while reducing unwarranted litigation.

 Another area where a CASp assessment by an Access Specialist can help is with improved expertise in new construction and building inspections.
 For the first time, there will be minimum continuing education requirements for building inspectors and architects on disability access laws, to help reduce the problem of new construction failing to comply.
-Moreover, by July 2010, local building inspection offices will be required to have at least one CASp on staff, available to provide consultation.
 Eventually, all permitting and plan checks must be CASp-inspected.
 However, in the meantime, retaining a Certified Access Specialist will enable you to be proactive and ensure everything is addressed.